QubesOS/qubes-doc/developer/services/qrexec.md

 The framework does all the inner work to connect these processes to each other via `qrexec-daemon` and `qrexec-agent`.
 Additionally, disposable VMs are tightly integrated -- RPC to a DisposableVM is identical to RPC to a normal domain, all one needs is to pass `@dispvm` as the remote domain name.

-## Qubes RPC administration
+## PedOS RPC administration

 ### Policy files

-The dom0 directory `/etc/qubes-rpc/policy/` contains a file for each available RPC action that a VM might call.
+The dom0 directory `/etc/PedOS-rpc/policy/` contains a file for each available RPC action that a VM might call.
 Together the contents of these files make up the RPC access policy database.
 Policies are defined in lines with the following format: